ading2210/sandstone/README.md

 ### Running the Example Frontend
 1. Cd into the `example` subdirectory
 2. Run `npm i` to install the server dependencies
+3. Run `npm run build:prod` to bundle the frontend JS.
-3. Run `npm run start` which will start the web server
+4. Run `npm run start` which will start the web server

 ## License
 ```
 ading2210/sandstone - A web proxy using sandboxed iframes
-Copyright (C) 2024 ading2210
+Copyright (C) 2025 ading2210

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published by